FlorianGubler/FlorianGubler/README.md

 <br>

-- A passionate backend developer in with Java Springboot and Camel
+- A passionate backend developer with Java Springboot and Apache Camel
 - Experimenting with Rust and C
 - Constantly learning new stuff